marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 Note that this framework specificies logical blocks, however, the Energy Efficiency Management Function might be implemented inside the device or in the controller or a combination of both.

+Even the current reference model implicitly assume a hierarchical network structure, this assumption acknowledges that modern networks have flatter and anticipate more distributed topologies.

 ## Typical Power Topologies